 It's important to look at what we can do to reduce our cancer risk in the first place – and what we put into our body has a profound impact on that.
-A massive two-thirds of bowel cancer cases could be prevented by eating, drinking and living well.
-Weight gain is strongly linked to an increased risk of stomach and oesophageal cancer, according to a new study from the National Cancer Institute in the US.
-The Mediterranean Diet has recently been found by the World Cancer Research Fund to reduce risk of contracting one of the most dangerous forms of breast cancer by 40 per cent.
+Two-thirds of bowel cancer cases could be prevented by eating, drinking and living well.
+Weight gain is strongly linked to an increased risk of stomach and oesophageal cancer, according to a study from the National Cancer Institute in the US.
+The Mediterranean Diet has been found by the World Cancer Research Fund to reduce risk of contracting one of the most dangerous forms of breast cancer by 40 per cent.
 The same study also found a strong relationship between weight gain around the waist and incidences of womb cancer – even a small increase in waist size can lead to a 21 per cent increase in risk of the disease.

 Eating when you have cancer

 The challenges you face when you’re diagnosed with cancer vary considerably, from surgery to chemical, immunological or radioactive therapies.
 But food, nutrition and nourishment can be something positive and empowering to draw on, especially if you’re facing challenges such as nausea and difficulty swallowing.

 We never really talk about the fact that it is often malnutrition which causes someone to die, not the disease itself.
 It’s incredibly important that we look at ways in which we can help nourish the body, especially as cancer treatment can make eating difficult.
 By looking at common symptoms and providing simple, delicious solutions for them, we can help to support the body and use food as an empowering force when living with cancer.